 COMMENT: Eleven sunspot groups were reported by NOAA today.
 NOAA ARs 2035,2036, and 2037 (Catania numbers 24, 25, and 26 respectively) maintain the betagamma configuration of the photospheric magnetic field.
-The strongest flare of the past 24 hours was the M1.0 flare peaking at 19:59 UT yesterday in the NOAA AR 203\$ (Catania number 24).
+The strongest flare of the past 24 hours was the M1.0 flare peaking at 19:59 UT yesterday in the NOAA AR 2035 (Catania number 24).
 The flare was associated with an EIT wave and a weak coronal dimming, but the associated CME was narrow and is not expected to arrive at the Earth.

-Catania number yet) that yesterday appeared from behind the east solar limb, with a good chance for an M-class event.
+We expect further flaring activity on the C-level, especially in the NOAA ARs 2035 and 2037 (Catania numbers 24 and 26 respectively) as well as in the NOAA AR 2042 (no Catania number yet) that vesterday appeared from behind the east solar limb, with a good chance for an M-class event.